locessentials/eng401-business-english-us/unit4/week11/corporate-dei-efforts.md

 ### Where to Share

-Post your findings to our **Teams channel** before or during class.
+Post your findings to our discussion forum before or during class.
 Include:
 - Name of organization
 - Brief description of the situation (2-3 sentences)
 - One key lesson about internal communication and DEI